This page has information about cancer cells and how they are different from normal body cells. You can read about

 Unlike normal cells, cancer cells don't stop growing and dividing when there are enough of them.
 So the cells keep doubling, forming a lump (tumour) that grows in size.

-Eventually a tumour forms that is made up of billions of copies of the original cancerous cell.
+Eventually, a tumour made up of billions of copies of the original cancerous cell forms.

 Cells send chemical signals to each other all the time.
 Normal cells obey signals that tell them when they have reached their limit and will cause damage if they grow any further.
-But something in cancer cells overrides the normal signalling system.
+But something in cancer cells stops the normal signalling system from working.

-The video shows how cancer cells send messages that trigger other cells to grow and divide.
+The video shows how cancer cells send messages that tells other cells to grow and divide.

 View a transcript of the video about when cells cause cancer by giving the wrong messages.